 Selectio 9.
-Euler and q-theory

-The story here begins with a letter Euler wrote in 1734 to Daniel Bernoulli, in which he considered the (somewhat bizarre) problem of interpolating the common logarithm $\log x$ at the points $x_r = 10^r$, r = 0, 1, 2, ...
-He essentially writes down Newton's interpolation series S(x) (without mentioning Newton by name) and remarks that, when x = 9, the series converges quickly, but to a wrong value, $S(9) \neq \log 9$ (cf. [8]).
-Rather than losing interest in the problem, Euler must have begun pondering the question about the nature of the limit function S(x); what is it, if not the logarithm?
+Euler and q-Theory.
+The story here begins with a letter Euler wrote in 1734 to Daniel Bernoulli, in which he considered the (somewhat bizarre) problem of interpolating the common logarithm $\log x$ at the points $x_r = 10^r$, r = 0, 1, 2, ...He essentially writes down Newton's interpolation series S(x) (without mentioning Newton by name) and remarks that, when x = 9, the series converges quickly, but to a wrong value, $S(9) \neq \log 9$ (cf. Gautschi [12]).
+Rather than losing interest in the problem, Euler must have begun pondering the question about the nature of the limit function S(x): what is it, if not the logarithm?

 Almost twenty years later, in 1753, he returned to this problem in E190, now more generally for the logarithm to base a > 1, and studied the respective limit function S(x; a) in great detail.
 Intuitively, he must have perceived its importance.
-Today we know indeed (Koelink and Van Assche [9]) that it can be thought of as a q-analogue of the logarithm, where q = 1/a, and some of the identities derived by Euler (in part already contained in Vol. 1, Ch.
-16 of his Introductio) are in fact special cases of the q-binomial theorem a centerpiece of q-theory in combinatorial analysis and physics.
-Thus, Euler must be counted among the precursors of q-theory, which was only developed about 100 years later by Heine.
+Today we know (Koelink and Van Assche [17]) that it can be thought of as a q-analogue of the logarithm, where q = 1/a, and some of the identities derived by Euler (in part already contained in Vol. 1, Chap.
+16 of his Introductio) are in fact special cases of the q-binomial theorem-a centerpiece of q-theory in combinatorial analysis and physics.
+Thus, Euler must be counted among the precursors of q-theory, which was only developed about 100 years later by Heinrich Eduard Heine.
+Selectio 10 The Euler-Fermat Theorem and Cryptology.
+Let \mathbb{N} be the set of positive integers, and $\varphi(n)$, $n \in \mathbb{N}$, Euler's totient function, that is, the number of integers $1, 2, 3, \ldots, n$ coprime to n.
+The Euler-Fermat theorem, published 1763 as E271, states that for any $a \in \mathbb{N}$ coprime to n,